 Of course, creating a successful content marketing strategy isn’t just about navel-gazing to get stats on your own site.
 It’s also about seeing what other successful content is out there that you can use for inspiration.
 Buzzsumo can help with this, too.

 Using the same tool, type your topic into the search box.
 You’ll see sharing statistics from across the web.
-For example, one chart suggests that long form content on content marketing is very popular:
+For example, one chart suggests that long-form content on content marketing is very popular:

-There’s also data on the most shared domains publishing on this topic, and the top pieces of content shared relating to it.
+There are also data on the most shared domains publishing on this topic, and the top pieces of content shared relating to it.

 Other Buzzsumo features allow you to track backlinks, trending content, and questions people ask, and the standard Buzzsumo search includes sharing data for videos.

 Other Content Types

 What other content should be included in your content strategy plan?
 As our own research shows, video marketing should be an essential part of any marketing, as it’s proven to engage your visitors to keep them on-site longer, improve lead generation, and reduce abandonment.

 You’ll also want to include other types of visual content to improve engagement.